strny0/formsite-utility/README.md

 Invoked with: `--retries x`

-Defaults to `1`
+Defaults to `3`

 #### **Strip prefix:**

 If you enable this option, filenames of downloaded files will not have f-xxx-xxx- prefix.

-Invoked with: `--stripprefix`
+Invoked with: `--strip_prefix`

 #### **Filename regex:**

-If you include this argument, filenames of the files you download from formsite servers `will remove characters that dont match the regex` from their filename.
+If you include this argument, filenames of the files you download from formsite servers will remove characters that dont match the regex from their filename.

-Invoked with: `-R` or `--filename_regex`
+Invoked with: `-Dre` or `--download_regex`

-Example: `-R '[^\w\_\-]+'` will only keep alphanumeric chars, underscores and dashes in filename.
+Example: `-Dre '[^\w\_\-]+'` will only keep alphanumeric chars, underscores and dashes in filename.

 ##### (in case of filename colissions, appends _number)

-#### **Get download status:**

-If you enable this option, a text file with status for each downloaded link will be saved (complete or incomplete).
-Will contain detailed reason why it failed for each link.

-Invoked with: `--get_download_status`

 ### **Other arguments:**